edhungerford/react-npclib/README.md

 I ran out of space on Roll20 and thought it would be a good idea to help out other people who are a little code-savvy.

 ## How do I use this thing?
-*You'll need to use Nodejs to use this, so be sure you have that installed.
+*You'll need to use Nodejs to use this, so make sure you have that installed.
 Then navigate to the root and `npm install`.
 After that, `npm run deploy` to create a build.*

 If you're serious about figuring out how this thing ticks before I work out an accessible interface, you can always fork the repository.